-Think back to a time you had to sleep in a difficult or unusual place.
+Have you ever had to sleep in a difficult or unusual place?
 Was it outside in harsh weather conditions?
-Were you travelling?
-Was it too noisy, hot, cold or uncomfortable?
-Were you alone, and did you feel safe?
+Was it too hot, cold, uncomfortable or even unsafe?

-A striking memory for me is of a sailing trip across the English channel in unexpectedly stormy seas, 25 years ago as a young boy.
-The thumping of the boat over the huge waves, the cacophony of sounds, sea sickness and the heady mix of anxiety and excitement made it literally impossible to sleep.
+A striking memory for me is of a sailing trip in unexpectedly stormy seas, 25 years ago as a young boy.

 The outdoor sleep experts

 Think about soldiers and mountaineers, who often spend long periods of time sleeping outdoors.
-And the hardy long distance sailors, who need to be alert and vigilant for lengthy sea voyages – sometimes on their own.
-I’ve often wondered how they get any sleep at all in these challenging conditions.
+And the solo long-distance sailors, who need to be vigilant for lengthy sea voyages.

-It turns out that people in the military, mountaineers and solo sailors all have specific techniques to ensure they sleep enough; and when they don’t, that they can still function well the next day.
+These people all have to develop specific techniques to ensure they sleep enough.
+And when they don’t, that they can still function well the next day.

-Developing a healthy, stable sleep pattern is now an essential part of basic training, with new recruits’ sleep schedules closely monitored and enforced.
-Just as in childhood, the command ‘lights out’ literally means lights out.
+Developing a healthy sleep pattern is now an essential part of basic training, with new recruits’ sleep schedules closely monitored and enforced.

-While commanders realize that sleep is important, they also know that there are times when it’s just not possible for soldiers to get their regular 8 hours a night.
+However, the military also knows that it’s not always possible for soldiers to get their regular 8 hours.
 With this in mind, US Army researchers have experimented with a technique called ‘sleep banking.’

-Sleep banking involves pre-loading your body with extra hours of sleep before a period when you expect to have long, difficult days and nights.
+Sleep banking involves pre-loading your body with extra sleep before a period of difficult days and nights.
 In theory, you’ll then perform better during the subsequent period of less sleep.

 Does sleep banking work?

-What does this mean for you?
-Banking hours of sleep during calmer periods of your life might help you get through the times when, for whatever reason, you can’t get your regular 7 to 9 hours of sleep.
+Banking hours of sleep during calmer periods might also help you get through the times when you can’t get your regular 7 to 9 hours of sleep.

 Knowing in advance that you’ve got a difficult week at work coming up could give you a few nights to prepare.
-You can use the time to get as much sleep as possible when things are quiet.
 You’ll then be better prepared to deal with your tiredness the following week.

 One caveat is for people who suffer from sleep disorders like insomnia.
-If you find that keeping a regular sleep schedule is better for you on the whole, you might find it more beneficial to ensure you at least get your regular sleep instead of messing up your sleep patterns with sleep banking.
+If keeping a regular sleep schedule works best for you, sleep banking might throw your sleep pattern out of sync, which isn’t ideal.

 Keeping a sense of perspective

 Mountaineers can’t always finish a difficult and lengthy ascent in a single day.
-Sometimes they have to camp on the rock face using a portaledge, which is basically a tent screwed into the side of the rock wall.
+Sometimes they have to camp on the rock face using a portaledge, which is basically a tent suspended in mid-air.

-Imagine the challenges of sleeping like this!
+Imagine the challenge of sleeping like this!
 As the sun goes down, you’re plunged into darkness high off the ground.
-You’ve spent the day pulling yourself up a sheer cliff face, little by little, and now you’re exhausted.
+You’ve spent the day pulling yourself up a sheer cliff face, and now you’re exhausted.

 Sleeping in these conditions requires a clear head and a disciplined mind.
-And some of the techniques used by mountaineers to help them fall asleep can be applied to more normal sleeping conditions.
+And some of the techniques used by mountaineers to help them sleep can be applied to more normal sleeping conditions.

-Just as mountaineers remind themselves that their equipment will keep them safe, you can think about positive, realistic statements which can help you gain some perspective late at night.
+Just as mountaineers do, try to think about positive, realistic statements which can give you some perspective late at night.

 Coming to terms with your worries

-No matter how prepared a mountaineer is, and how many times they’ve checked their equipment, the reality is that they’re sleeping (or trying to sleep) in a dangerous place.
+No matter how prepared a mountaineer is, and how many times they’ve checked their equipment, the reality is that they’re sleeping in a dangerous place.

-There’s no way to make themselves completely safe, so to get through the night, the mountaineer needs to accept their situation.
-They’ve done all they can to keep themselves safe, so sitting up all night worrying isn’t going to help.
+So to get through the night, the mountaineer needs to accept their situation.
+They’ve done all they can to keep themselves safe, and lying awake all night worrying isn’t going to help.

 Worrying at night is natural, and the feelings themselves aren’t the problem.
-What’s keeping you awake is how you attempt to control and suppress them.
-Accepting your worries or anxious thoughts gives you control over how you’re feeling.
+Often, what keeps you awake is how you attempt to control them.
+Accepting your anxious thoughts can give you better control over how you’re feeling.

 Sleeping at sea

-Many sailors adopt a polyphasic sleep pattern – rather than sleeping for 8 solid hours, they have lots of short periods of sleep during a 24 hour period.
+Many sailors adopt a polyphasic sleep pattern.
+So rather than sleeping for 8 solid hours, they have lots of short periods of sleep during a 24 hour period.

-Solo round the world sailor Dee Caffari recounts how she would sleep in 2-3 hour bursts, depending on how calm or heavy the seas were.
-Even when the seas are calm, sleep is a challenge because the boat can be uncomfortable, noisy, cramped and too hot or cold.
+Solo round the world sailor Dee Caffari recounts how she would sleep in 2 to 3 hours bursts, depending on how heavy the seas were.
+Even when the seas are calm, sleep is a challenge when you’re a long way from home.

-Some of the techniques sailors use to help them sleep can help when you need to get some rest in an uncomfortable place, such as on a plane, train or hotel room.
+Some of the techniques sailors use can help when you need to get some rest in an uncomfortable or unfamiliar place.